Cheese maamoul served warm in Beirut at https://www.facebook.com/cafelibanais/

 Arab grocers in the US sell wooden or plastic molds to make maamoul, usually around Eid time but sometimes they can be found year-round.
 It does make the maamoul cranking operation a lot easier.
 I do like crimping them by hand, but preferably if it is done with a good friend and some tea.

-Cheese maamoulJoumana Accad Mediterranean, Middle Eastern April 6, 2012 Cookies, Sweet Pastries, Pastry, cheese, traditional, semolina, ma'amoul, cookies, sweet pastry,
+Cheese maamoulJoumana Accad Mediterranean, Middle Eastern April 6, 2012 Cookies, Sweet Pastries, Pastry, cheese, traditional, semolina, ma'amoul, cookies, sweet pastry, tagged,

 Prep Time: 2 hours